-Tree trimming and take downs are conducted on the NOVEC system on a 3½ cycle.
-Tree crews from Lewis Tree Service, Inc. patrol every mile of overhead line and trim or take down trees as necessary.
+Tree trimming and takedowns are conducted on the NOVEC system on a 3½ year cycle.
+Tree crews from Lewis Tree Service, Inc., Asplundh Tree Expert, LLC, and Pittman's Tree & Landscaping, LLC patrol every mile of overhead line and trim or take down trees as necessary.

 Generally, trees along main power lines will be trimmed so they are at least 10-15 feet from any NOVEC conductor.
-Trees along low voltage service drops and street light wires will be trimmed back so branches have from 1 to 5 feet of clearance.
+Trees along low-voltage service drops and street light wires will be trimmed back so branches have from 1 to 5 feet of clearance.
 Trees along main transmission lines may be trimmed back 50 feet or more from all conductors.
-Any dead, diseased, decayed, heavy leaning, or uprooting trees which have the potential to fall onto a high voltage line may be taken down upon inspection by the right-of-way staff.
+Any dead, diseased, decayed, heavy-leaning, or uprooting trees that have the potential to fall onto a high-voltage line may be taken down upon inspection by the vegetation management staff.

 Trees located directly below overhead NOVEC lines may be taken down at any time.
-As a minimum such trees are trimmed to at least 6 feet below NOVEC’s lowest conductor.
+At a minimum, such trees are trimmed to at least 6 feet below NOVEC’s lowest conductor.

 Debris from trimming trees in your maintained yard will be chipped and removed from your property.
 However, brush from trimming operations through or along wooded areas is typically bush hogged (shredded with a large mowing tractor) within the right-of-way.
-Any wood greater than 6 inches in diameter will be left in a stack along the right-of-way edge in lengths of approximately 4 feet.
+Any wood greater than 4 inches in diameter will be left in a stack along the right-of-way edge in lengths of no less than 4 feet.

 You may see a Bush Hog mowing in NOVEC rights of way.